 The visiting Wildcats got strong performances from Chandler Rhoads 15 points, Alvin Abreu 14 points and five rebounds and four assists and Brian Benson 12 points.

-The Wildcats roster features sophomore Kazadi Nyanguila (6-7, 230 Montreal, Quebec/Vanier CEGEP/College)
+The Wildcats roster features sophomore Kazadi Nyanguila (6-7, 230-pounds) Montreal, Quebec/Vanier CEGEP/College)

 The Redmen will return to action on September 3rd against the visiting Niagara Purple Eagles(Metro Atlantic Athletic Conference)